Linear-Delay Enumeration for Minimal Steiner Problems

-Kimelfeld and Sagiv developed three polynomial-delay enumeration algorithms for {\sc Steiner Tree Enumeration} and its variants~\cite{Kimelfeld:Efficiently:2008}.
-Their algorithms of enumerating minimal Steiner trees, minimal terminal Steiner trees, and minimal directed Steiner trees run in $O(m(|T_i| + |T_{i-1}|))$, $O(m(|T_i| + |T_{i-1}|))$, and $O(mt(|T_i| + |T_{i-1}|))$ delay, respectively.
+Kimelfeld and Sagiv developed three efficient enumeration algorithms for {\sc Steiner Tree Enumeration} and its variants~\cite{Kimelfeld:Efficiently:2008}.
+Their algorithms for enumerating minimal Steiner trees, minimal terminal Steiner trees, and minimal directed Steiner trees run in $O(m(|T_i| + |T_{i-1}|))$, $O(m(|T_i| + |T_{i-1}|))$, and $O(mt(|T_i| + |T_{i-1}|))$ delay between $(i-1)$-th and $i$-th solutions, respectively.
 Here, $m$ is the number of edges in the input graph, $|T_i|$ is the number of edges in the $i$-th solution, and $t$ is the number of terminals, respectively.
 They also proposed efficient algorithms for enumerating Steiner trees and their variants in an ``approximate'' ascending order of their weights~\cite{DBLP:conf/pods/KimelfeldS06}.
 Khachiyan et al.~\cite{DBLP:journals/siamdm/KhachiyanBEGM05} studied the problem of enumerating minimal Steiner forests in graphs as a special case of the circuit enumeration problem on matroids and gave an incremental-polynomial time enumeration algorithm for this problem.

-\textsf{\textbf{Our contribution: }} Here, we give our main result for {\sc Steiner Tree Enumeration}. \begin{theorem} There is an $O(n + m)$ delay and $O(n^2)$ space\footnote{Whenever we refer to space complexity, we assume that a single word of memory contains $O(\log n)$ bits.} enumeration algorithm for {\sc Steiner Tree Enumeration} provided that we are allowed to use $O(nm)$ preprocessing time, where $n$ and $m$ are the number of vertices and edges, respectively.
-Moreover, without additional preprocessing time, we can implement the algorithm so that it runs in time $O(n + m)$ amortized time per solution and $O(n + m)$ space. \end{theorem} This algorithm can be extended for enumerating minimal Steiner forests, minimal terminal Steiner trees, and minimal directed Steiner trees.
-Our enumeration algorithms for these problems achieve the same running time bounds in \Cref{theo:st:summary}.
-In contrast to these tractable cases, we also show that several variants of {\sc Steiner Tree Enumeration} are ``not so easy'': the problem of enumerating internal Steiner trees is NP-hard, and that of enumerating group Steiner trees is at least as hard as the minimal hypergraph transversal problem (see \Cref{sec:hardness} for definitions).
+\textsf{\textbf{Our contribution: }} Here, we give our main result for {\sc Steiner Tree Enumeration}. \begin{theorem} There is an $O(n + m)$ delay and $\order{n^2}$ space\footnote{Whenever we refer to space complexity, we assume the RAM model, that is, a single word of memory contains $O(\log n)$ bits.} enumeration algorithm for {\sc Steiner Tree Enumeration} provided that we are allowed to use $O(n(n + m))$ preprocessing time, where $n$ and $m$ are the number of vertices and edges, respectively.
+Moreover, without additional preprocessing time, we can implement the algorithm so that it runs in time $O(n + m)$ amortized time per solution and $O(n + m)$ space. \end{theorem} This algorithm can be extended to enumerating minimal Steiner forests, minimal terminal Steiner trees, and minimal directed Steiner trees.
+Our algorithms for these problems achieve the same running time bounds as in \Cref{theo:st:summary}.
+(See \Cref{thm:sfe:delay,thm:tst,thm:dst}.)